slotThe/slotThe.github.io/posts/aoc-in-bqn.md

 dzaima, and
 brian\_e.
 Without them a lot of solutions presented here would be even uglier than they already are.
+A separate big thanks goes out to dzaima (again!) for sending me lots of code improvements and suggestions for this post.

 # A crash course on syntax